Akashrine/jbr-11ty/src/posts/what-is-the-real-mvp/2020-07-22-what-is-the-real-mvp.md

 It is really important to understand and know what is your CORE product.
 By doing a must-have/nice to have or any tool you prefer to prioritize features, you should keep the focus on your CORE material, only what brings value to the users by solving their problem.

 Be careful with this “core” logic.
-It doesn't mean your feature must be stripped-down, you have to keep in mind that every selected feature must be complete, viable, and with a great UX.
+It doesn't mean that your feature must be stripped-down, you have to keep in mind that every selected feature must be complete, viable, and with a great UX.
 Be careful with the __minimal__ in MVP.
 To be a _must-have_ feature, it should be a feature that, if not done, could destroy the journey of a user.

 <figure class="extent">